liangbaoyan/imdb-top-250-movies-analysis/README.md

 - imdb_top_250_movies.csv: A csv file that stores movies' information

-- trade_operation_mini_project.html: Same content as in .py.
-Can be opened in a browser to view code and charts

 - trade_operation_mini_project.ipynb: Same content as in .py.
 The file can be opened with Jupyter Notebook and run the code

 ## Code Specification